tiffanytgr/tiffanytgr.github.io/README.md

 [![Email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:tiffanytan.gr@gmail.com)

 ---
-Passionate about using AI to make a difference.
+Passionate about continuously learning and using AI to make a difference.
 I believe technology should empower us to do what we love.
-Outside of work, you’ll find me exploring the outdoors, running, cycling, and enjoying meaningful conversations that spark new ideas.
+Outside of work, you’ll often find me out in nature—running, cycling, or hiking—or deep in conversations that spark fresh ideas.
+Always excited to chat about AI innovations, supply chain optimization, or simply to exchange stories and perspectives.
 ---

 ## 🛠 Skills